Do you have an idea for an online course you would like to make?

 The next step is to review the course curriculum to see what others are teaching and potentially not teaching.

-As you can see they cover a wide variety of topics in this course but in total the course doesn’t look very long and that their looks to be a lot of gaps in the content and flow of the course which could be something you could potentially capitalize on.
+As you can see, they cover a wide variety of topics in this course, but in total, the course doesn’t look very long, and there looks to be a lot of gaps in the content and flow of the course, which could be something you could potentially capitalize on.

-Also, I noticed they included a section on emailing your backers which could be an important section you might want to include in your course.
+Also, I noticed they included a section on emailing your backers, which could be an essential section you might want to include in your course.

 Step #4 Reviews

 The final thing you’ll want to look at is the reviews of these courses.
-Doing this will let you see exactly what people are saying about the course, good or bad.
-These little nuggets of gold can tell you exactly what your target audience is looking for.
+Doing this will let you see exactly what people say about the course, good or bad.
+These little nuggets of gold can tell you precisely what your target audience wants.

-To find the best reviews look at the 3 and 4-star reviews.
-1 and 2-star reviews tend to be on the negative side and 5-star reviews tend to give a lot of praise but no real information.
+To find the best reviews, look at the three and 4-star reviews.
+One and 2-star reviews tend to be on the negative side, and 5-star reviews give a lot of praise but no accurate information.

 Below are a few reviews I found that could be helpful.

-This first review points out that some of the technics are outdated which means you’ll have to update things in your course when new technology comes out.
-However, the person that took this course also mentioned that this it’s not very step-by-step which means this is something your students of your course will want.
+This first review points out that some technics are outdated, so you’ll have to update things in your course when new technology comes out.
+However, the person that took this course also mentioned that this it’s not very step-by-step, which means this is something the students of your course will want.

-Now that you’ve done the research and found people buying a course similar to the one you want to create it’s time to narrow things down and develop a course transformation.
+Now that you’ve researched and found people buying a course similar to the one you want to create, it’s time to narrow things down and develop a course transformation.

 Step #3 Determine Your Transformation & Target Audience

-Now that you’ve researched 2 to 3 or your online course ideas it’s time to narrow things down a bit.
-At this point, it might be obvious which idea you should go with but if it’s not here’s a trick to help you out.
+Now that you’ve researched 2 to 3 online course ideas, it’s time to narrow things down.
+At this point, it might be obvious which idea you should go with, but if not, here’s a trick to help you.

-If you still can’t decide on one-course idea to go with then my recommendation is to go with your gut and just pick one.
-If you have 3 ideas and you can’t decide this means you have 1 or 2 more potential courses ideas you could develop after your first one.
+If you still can’t decide on a one-course idea, I recommend going with your gut and picking one.
+If you have three ideas and can’t decide, you have 1 or 2 more potential course ideas you could develop after your first one.

-Finally, the last thing you need to do is determine the target audience you want to sell your course too.
+Finally, the last thing you must do is determine the target audience you want to sell your course to.
 The best way to do this is by looking at who your competition is targeting.

-In the course above they were targeting investors, entrepreneurs, and nonprofits.
-The problem with this is that they are trying to target too many people.
-My suggestion is to target only one group of people when you’re first starting out.
+In the course above, they targeted investors, entrepreneurs, and nonprofits.
+The problem is that they are trying to target too many people.
+I suggest targeting only one group of people when you’re first starting out.

-As an example, you could focus on Startups who’ve never done crowdfunding.
-This narrows things down a bit more and instead of trying to focus on everyone.
+For example, you could focus on Startups who’ve never done crowdfunding.
+This narrows things down a bit more, and instead of trying to focus on everyone.

 Do You Have Your Course Idea – Here’s What To Do Next

-Now that you’ve gone through the steps find a solid online course idea you might be ready to take the next step.
-If that’s the case then you will want to sign up for a Free Live Training by Teachable.
+Now that you’ve gone through the steps, find a solid online course idea you might be ready to take the next step.
+If so, you will want to sign up for Free Live Training by Teachable.

-In the free training, you’ll learn the 7 Steps To Launch Your Own Profitable Online Course.
+The free training will teach you the 7 Steps To Launch Your Profitable Online Course.
 Here’s what you’ll learn in this free training…